-Elastizell Low Density Cellular Concrete is a mixture of Portland Cement, water and Elastizell Preformed Foam.
-The foam creates a structure of discrete air cells within the concrete, increasing volume, reducing density and improving flowability.
+Low-Density Cellular Concrete (LDCC) is a mixture of Portland Cement, water, and Preformed Foam.
+The foam creates a structure of discrete air cells within the concrete, increasing volume, reducing density, and improving flowability.
 Mix designs may use fly ash, sand, and other aggregates to achieve specific densities and strengths.
 These properties make LDCC ideal for a variety of geotechnical applications.
 There are several manufacturers of LDCC Engineered Fill including Elastizell and Aerix.
 Each manufacturer uses a little different formulation for their LDCC but their properties are similar.

 LDCC is produced on-site using a mobile batch plant and pumped into place.
 A slurry of cement and water is injected with preformed foam and can be pumped substantial distances, making placement easier in confined and/or high-traffic areas.
 Daily production from mobile batch plants can exceed 2,000 CY/day and multiple batch plants can be utilized for high-volume jobs.

 What are the advantages and applications of LDCC?